-The board of education permits each school to sell beverages to students in vending machines during the regular and extended school day 30 minutes after the dismissal bell rings subject to the following requirements.
+The board of education permits each school to sell beverages to students in vending machines during the regular and extended school day subject to the following requirements.

-- 1. Soft drinks may not be sold (a) during the breakfast and lunch periods; (b) at elementary schools; or (c) contrary to the requirements of the National School Lunch Program until 30 minutes after the dismissal bell rings. - 2.
-Sugared carbonated soft drinks, including mid-calorie carbonated soft drinks, may not be offered for sale in middle schools. - 3.
+- Soft drinks may not be sold (a) during the breakfast and lunch periods; (b) at elementary schools; or (c) contrary to the requirements of the National School Lunch Program - Sugared carbonated soft drinks, including mid-calorie carbonated soft drinks, may not be offered for sale in middle schools. - 3.
 Not more than fifty percent (50%) of the offerings for sale to students in high schools may be sugared carbonated soft drinks. - 4.
 Bottled water products must be available in every school that has beverage vending.